brucellino/ansible-role-ui/.github/CONTRIBUTING.md

 ### Branches and Commits

-You should submit your patch as a git branch named after the Github issue, such as `#3`.
+You should submit your patch as a git branch named after the GitHub issue, such as `#3`.
 This is called a _topic branch_ and allows users to associate a branch of code with the ticket.

 It is a best practice to have your commit message have a _summary line_ that includes the ticket number, followed by an empty line and then a brief description of the commit.
 This also helps other contributors understand the purpose of changes to the code.